jonkchan/SQL-Practice/README.md

 ORDER BY CustomerName;
 ```

-<p>The following SELECT statement with the GROUP BY keyword will retrieve the CustomerName Column in DESCENDING order from the Customers Table</p>
+The following SELECT statement with the GROUP BY keyword will retrieve the CustomerName Column in DESCENDING order from the Customers Table

 ```sql
 SELECT CustomerName